ihmcrobotics/ihmc-ethercat-master/readme.md

 Example code is provided in us.ihmc.etherCAT.examples.
 Feel free to use.

+## Slave information
+To show the slaves available on the bus the provided class us.ihmc.etherCAT.master.SlaveInfo can be used.

 ## License

 Copyright 2016 Florida Institute for Human and Machine Cognition (IHMC)